foongming/foongming/README.md

 - Translating between research and product

-### Recent Projects
+### Completed Projects
-- News Bias Classification: Comparing transformer and non-transformer models in classifying ideological bias in news (Completed)
+- News Bias Classification (CS5242): Comparing transformer and non-transformer models in classifying ideological bias in news

+- BERT, Llama and friends tackle SQuADv1.0 (CS4248): Augmenting BERT and Llama to raise EM and F1

-- Emotional Support Chatbot: Fine-tuning a GPT-based model to study how Singaporean English affects user outcomes in emotionally supportive interactions (Ongoing)
+- Emotional Support Chatbot (CP5105): Fine-tuning a GPT-based model to study how Singaporean English affects user outcomes in emotionally supportive interactions

-- Hansard Q&A Bot: Building a local QA tool over Singapore’s parliamentary debates using vector search (Ideation/spike phase)
+- MCAT-How?
+(Ongoing Personal Project): RAG bot that tailors suggestions for studying plans based on user's specific background and constraints when preparing for the MCAT

 <!--